IRL-CT/badrobotsIRL/README.md

 After facial, pose, and audio features were processed to include relevant features per frame per participant, all features were merged into one CSV file representing the features per frame of a single participant.
 The Python script for merging features for each participant is found here: [feature_merge.py](https://github.com/FAR-Lab/badrobotsIRL/blob/main/preprocessing/feature_merge.py)

-Finally, all participant's features were merged into a collective CSV file containing all rows from each participant's merged features data.
-The Python script for merging all participant feature data is found here: [feature_all_participants.py](https://github.com/FAR-Lab/badrobotsIRL/blob/main/preprocessing/feature_all_participants.py)
+All participant's features were merged into a collective CSV file containing all rows from each participant's merged features data.
+The Python script for merging all participant feature data is found here: [feature_all_participants.py](https://github.com/FAR-Lab/badrobotsIRL/blob/main/preprocessing/feature_all_participants.py).

+Features were checked for NaN and inf values and then normalized for model training.
+The Python script for checking feature values is found here: [check_features.py](https://github.com/FAR-Lab/badrobotsIRL/blob/main/preprocessing/check_features.py) and for normalizing features is found here [normalization.py](https://github.com/FAR-Lab/badrobotsIRL/blob/main/preprocessing/normalization.py)

 ## Labels